Principal's Qualification Program (PQP I and II)

 - basic qualifications in 3 divisions, one of which must be in the intermediate division

-- five school years of successful classroom teaching experience in a school providing elementary or secondary education (attested to by the superintendent of schools)
+- minimum of five school years of successful classroom teaching experience in a school providing elementary or secondary education (attested to by the superintendent of schools)

 And one of: